githubEdit

 Include *.cdc assets for your project

-Interacting with the Flow blockchain requires using transactions/scripts, and all necessary ones are included in @fixes/contracts package.
+Interacting with the Flow blockchain requires using transactionsarrow-up-right/scriptsarrow-up-right, and all necessary ones are included in @fixes/contracts package.
 However, to use them in your application, you need to make sure that your building tool can recognize this file extension first.

 How to quickly set up FCL ?